Projects & Studies

 |Drainage Area||Watershed Population||Open Stream Miles||Primary Streams|

-The Cedar Bayou watershed is located in east Harris County.
-The channel forms most of the boundary between Harris County and Liberty and Chambers Counties, with about half of the watershed in Harris and the remainder in the other two counties.
+The Cedar Bayou watershed is the easternmost watershed in Harris County, and Cedar Bayou generally serves as the border for Harris County with Chambers and Liberty counties.
+The cities of Baytown and Mont Belvieu are located within the watershed, which encompasses nearly 200 square miles.
 Cedar Bayou flows in a southward direction from its headwaters in Liberty County to its mouth at Galveston Bay.
-The watershed covers approximately 202 square miles, with Cedar Bayou being the sole primary stream.
 There are about 128 miles of open streams within the watershed, including the primary stream and tributary channels.
-The estimated population within the watershed (Harris County portion) is just over 32,000.
+The main stem of Cedar Bayou is approximately 40 stream miles in length and directly impacts Harris County, Chambers County, Liberty County and the City of Baytown.
+Based on 2010 Census data, the estimated population within the watershed is just over 59,000.

 Mowing Downstream from Ramsey Road, Cedar Bayou, 2003.

-Although a large floodplain exists in the upper and middle reaches of Cedar Bayou, this portion of the watershed is sparsely developed, and therefore, the flooding is more threatening to roads and agriculture than structures.
+Although a large floodplain exists in the upper and middle reaches of Cedar Bayou, this portion of the watershed is sparsely developed, and therefore, the flooding is more threatening to roads and agriculture than structures like houses and businesses.
 Flooding along the tributaries in the urbanizing portions of the watershed is a concern.

-Much of the Cedar Bayou watershed is undeveloped with the exception of the City of Baytown, located in Harris and Chambers Counties and Mont Belvieu, located in Chambers County.
+Much of the Cedar Bayou watershed is undeveloped with the exception of the City of Baytown, located in Harris and Chambers counties, and the City of Mont Belvieu, located in Chambers County.
 The watershed is primarily rural and agricultural, with the most development activity related to large commercial grass farming operations.
 Development of residential housing and/or industrial and commercial facilities is expected to increase slowly.

 Most of the primary stream and floodplain is environmentally sensitive due to the saltwater marshlands in the lower reaches and the undeveloped natural channel reaches upstream of Baytown.
 The Texas Parks and Wildlife Department considers the area around the mouth of Cedar Bayou to be a critical wildlife habitat.